-10. A Scholarship of the value of \$125 a year, tenable for two years, from a bequest to the College from the Rev. J. Lloyd Keating.
-Awarded annually to the student who has completed ten classes of the requirements for a degree.
-This Scholarship according to the will of the donor, is to encourage students, and preferably divinity students, in the study of Chemistry and Physics.
+10. A Scholarship of the value of \$125.00 a year, tenable for two years, from a bequest to the College from the Rev. J. Lloyd Keating, is awarded annually to the student who has completed ten classes of the requirements for a degree.
+This Scholarship according to the will of the donor, is to encourage students and preferably divinity students, in the study of Chemistry and Physics.

-Norwood Memorial Scholarship. (\$250:)
+Norwood Memorial Scholarship. (\$250.)

-11. A Scholarship of the value of \$125 a year, tenable for two years, established by an anonymous American admirer of the late Rev. Robert W. Norwood, M. A., D. C. L., who graduated from King's College in 1897, and died in New York in 1932.
-Awarded to the student who has completed nine of the classes required for an Arts or Science degree and who purposes taking advanced work in Latin and English or Greek and English.
+11. Established by an anonymous American admirer of the late Rev. Robert W. Norwood, M. A., D. C. L., who graduated from King's College in 1897, and died in New York in 1932.
+Scholarship of the value of \$125 a year, tenable for two years, awarded to the student who has completed nine of the classes required for an Arts or Science degree and who purposes taking advanced work in Latin and English or Greek and English.
 The scholars must reside in King's College, and the continuance of the scholarship for a second year depends on the maintenance of a satisfactorily high standard.